Event is sold out

 • Hands-on art activity based on specific badge guidelines

 • Specially-designed Walters’ participatory patch

 Just for Cub Scouts!

 Price: $10 per scout; no charge for adult chaperones.

 Please note: Online pre-registration required.
-Spring 2013 (February-July) Program registration will be available in January: January 2 - Member registration begins; January 9 - Public registration begins.
+Fall 2013 (August-January) Program registration will be available in July: July 1 - Member registration begins; July 8 - Public registration begins.
 Museum members can register early for this popular series!

 Time: 10:00 AM - 05:00 PM

 This exhibition, composed of approximately twenty manuscripts and objects, will explore music in its relationship with philosophy, religion, and the arts during the Middle Ages.
 Musical harmony and dissonance were thought to mirror the perfection of heaven as well as the disorder of evil.

 Member Tour - The Doris Duke Collection: Treasures and Treatments

 We invite members to join Meg Craft, Head of Objects Conservation, and Stephanie Hulman, Assistant Conservator of Objects, for a look at the Doris Duke collection and its necessary treatment.